 What to know before you start

-A good weight loss-diet plan usually follows a few universal criteria.
+The best diet plan for weight loss usually follows a few universal criteria.

 - Your diet should be rich in fiber, protein, and micronutrients

-- It should include of a lot of fresh and local vegetables and fruits
+- It should include a lot of fresh and local vegetables and fruits

 - A weight loss diet should restrict consumption of refined and ultra-processed foods such as soft drinks, chips, packaged cereals, candy, chocolate, and so on.

-Now, let’s look at the strategies and tools you can use for effective meal prep.
+Now, let’s look at the strategies and tools you can use for effective meal prep for weight loss.